 Richard has extensive experience in marketing and reputation management, having led assignments with major corporations, NGOs and family businesses in over 25 industries around the world.

-Judy McGrath is a veteran of Viacom Media Networks, where she oversaw the management and global operations of the company's multi-platform portfolio of brands.
-As one of the original launch team members for MTV, McGrath was elevated to Chairwoman and CEO.
+Judy McGrath is a veteran of Viacom Media Networks, a collection of beloved brands known for their inventiveness.
+As one of the original launch team members for MTV, McGrath was part of the small team who created the identity and personality of the MTV brand.

 In April 2009, Wenda became President and COO of MediaLink, a leading strategic advisory and business development firm.